 To be able to call the actions of the controller you have to configure a matching set of rights.
-Add the following to Configuration/Policy.yaml of your package:
+Create a Policy.yaml file in Packages/Application/Sarkosh.CdCollection/Configuration/Policy.yaml containing:

 Note: If you add new actions later on you will have to extend the matcher rule to look like (index|other|third).